 Addressing the Disconnect: The College and Career Pathway Endorsements (CCPE) and Competency Mapping Process

-While the Endorsements system is voluntary for school districts, the Illinois State Board of Education has incorporated Endorsements into its Every Student Succeeds Act (ESSA) College and Career Readiness Indicator as a method for substantially meeting all of the Indicator’s requirements.
-Currently, 16 Illinois communities–including over 90 high schools–are planning to start the implementation of Endorsement systems in the upcoming school year.
+While the endorsements system is voluntary for school districts, the Illinois State Board of Education has incorporated CCPE into its Every Student Succeeds Act (ESSA) College and Career Readiness Indicator as a method for substantially meeting all of the Indicator’s requirements.
+Currently, 16 Illinois communities–including over 90 high schools–are planning to start the implementation of CCPE in the upcoming school year.
 The number of schools is certain to increase as ESSA is put into effect and more communities recognize the CCPE system as a useful structure for facilitating collaboration between local community colleges and employers.
-Through the Endorsements, communities will plan pathway courses, industry credentials, and opportunities for professional learning.
+Through the endorsements, communities will plan pathway courses, industry credentials, and opportunities for professional learning.

 Over the past year, Education Systems Center at Northern Illinois University (EdSystems) has worked closely with JFF, a national nonprofit organization that drives transformation in the education and American workforce systems.
-Together, these facilitators spearheaded the collaborative and iterative process to define high-level competencies in four of the State’s seven college and career pathway endorsement areas by forming four state-wide public-private Steering Committees to define the 1) core employability competencies essential to all careers, and 2) the specific technical competencies helpful for planning in health sciences and technology; information technology; manufacturing and engineering; and finance and business services.
+Together, these facilitators spearheaded the collaborative and iterative process to define high-level competencies in four of the state’s seven college and career pathway endorsement areas by forming four state-wide public-private Steering Committees to define the 1) core employability competencies essential to all careers, and 2) the specific technical competencies helpful for planning in health sciences and technology; information technology; manufacturing and engineering; and finance and business services.

 Why are these competencies important and innovative?
 In essence, they:

 - Clearly describe both what students need to know and what they need to do across targeted industry sectors;

 - Span and seamlessly connect learning across secondary and postsecondary education, providing content for designing pathways that span grades 9 through 12, with the hope of extending this into higher education;